zimtech0/digital_marketing_examples/README.md

 ## Welcome and Thanks for taking the time to review my work!

 I'm Kelvin, a business professional with a knack for coding.
 For, many years I worked at various levels of accounting (public, private,etc).
-However, I have always had. an interested in web development and digital marketing.
+However, I have always had. an interest in web development and digital marketing.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Over the years as "tinkered", I was able to refine my skills and aquire additional training which as you will see make me not only unique but a team member that can immediately assist organizations both small and large in many roles both technical and administrative.

 ### Markdown
 #[Certifications](Certfications.md)
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for